-The district headquarter is situated in Gurgaon city.
-Now Gurgaon has become one of the most important corporate and industrial hubs of Haryana.
+Gurugram was earlier known as Gurgaon and the district headquarter is situated in Gurgaon city.
+Gurugram has become one of the most important corporate and industrial hubs of Haryana.
 Gurgaon also was known as ‘Guru Gram’ or ‘Guru Gaon’ ( village of the spiritual teacher) was named after Dronacharya, a character in the Epic Mahabharata.
 It is said that Guru Dronacharya of the Pandavas and the Kauravas gave spiritual instructions to them at this place.
 The office and manufacturing plant of India’s largest carmaker Maruti Udyog Limited is situated here as are a large number of other industries.
 Another area in which Gurgaon is excelling in the IT industry and software development.
 Real estate is booming here with new buildings coming up at an astronomical pace.

 Hissar was the biggest district in Haryana.
 It has now been spilt into three – the new districts being Bhiwani and Sirsa.
 The district has made striking progress during the last few years both in agriculture and industry.
 The Haryana Agricultural University and the Government Livestock farm (biggest in Asia) are located here.
 Hissar is now the headquarters of the second division in Haryana.